mharris717/ember-cli-pagination/README.md

 **Questions?**

-This is a new project, but several people are already using it successfully.
+This is a new project, but many people are already using it successfully.
 If you have any trouble, open an issue, and you should get help quickly.

 ## Requirements

-- ember-cli 0.0.39 or higher
+- ember-cli 0.0.46 or higher (untested with earlier versions, but it might work)
-- ember-cli-pagination 0.3.0 or higher (to match current docs)
+- ember-cli-pagination 0.6.0 or higher (to match current docs)

 ## Installation